edgarSucre/flight/README.md

 handler = jwtMiddleware(handler, tokenMaker)

 return handler

+### WebSocket
+The **WS** upgrade happens once, after the flight info component is render.
+The search action sends a message using the **WS** connection, cancelling the previous ticker.

 ```
 ## Tests
 Only the token and http package have unit test, http been integration tests.